mrjones2014/op.nvim/README.md

 `op.nvim` adds the following editor commands:

-- `:OpInsert` &emdash; Insert an item reference at current cursor position
+- `:OpInsert` &mdash; Insert an item reference at current cursor position
-- `:OpCreate` &emdash; Create a new item using strings in the current buffer as fields
+- `:OpCreate` &mdash; Create a new item using strings in the current buffer as fields